What is oppositional defiant disorder (ODD)?

 Parenting guidance and modification

 Your involvement as a parent is crucial to the treatment of your child's oppositional defiant disorder.
-Here at Boston Children's, we've learned that the best approach to ODD is helping parents learn and use effective parenting strategies; anticipate and prepare for problematic behavior; manage and respond to outbursts and tantrums; and implement structure and consistency in the child's life and daily routine.
+We've learned that the best approach to ODD is helping parents learn and use effective parenting strategies; anticipate and prepare for problematic behavior; manage and respond to outbursts and tantrums; and implement structure and consistency in the child's life and daily routine.

 Parenting modification strategies taught at Boston Children's focus on: